Web Hosting

 1. Error 404

-The status code “404 Not Found,” commonly known as error 404, signifies that the server could not locate the requested resource.
+The status code “404 Not Found,” known as error 404, signifies that the server could not locate the requested resource.
 This can happen when a user attempts to access a web page or other resource on a website that is either no longer available or has been moved.
 This often happens when you click on a broken link or a website moves a page without properly redirecting it.
 But it can also happen if you mistype a URL.

 When you see a 404, check to ensure you haven’t entered the wrong address.
 Double-check the domain name that you have entered.
 Check if the URL is correct.
 Then try a Google search to find the right page, as it may have moved.
 You should be especially careful of Error Code 404 because it can hurt your website’s bounce rate.
 Fixing 404 errors can sometimes be easy, using WordPress plugins that redirect users from non-working URLs to the homepage or similar pages.